vaaibhavsharma/quizApplication/README.md

 ![Django](https://img.shields.io/badge/Django-3.2.15-blue?style=flat-square&logo=django)
 [![GitHub license](https://img.shields.io/github/license/vaaibhavsharma/quizApplication)](https://github.com/vaaibhavsharma/quizApplication/blob/main/LICENSE?style=flat-square)

-Django Based Quiz Application having
+Quizzapp is focused on:

-- Authentication - user login/Signup with Google email Verification (for organizations) to avoid spam
+- Authentication - User login/signup with Gmail verification (for organizations) to avoid spam mail
-- Tracking - Tracking every user Inputs with IPAddress for better Judgements
+- Tracking - Tracking users with their IP address for identification
-- Custom Error Messages - Yes, Different slangs supported
+- Custom Error Messages - Feel free to customise the wording of quiz errors
-- All Basic Features Of Quiz APP
--
+- Versatility - All the basic features of a quiz app

 ## Running Locally

-- Basic Requirement - Python 3.8+
+- You should have Python 3.8 or higher installed.

 ### First Steps